 Why set it up as its own EDC?
 First, you never know when you’re gonna break down.
-Since I live in the desert, I needed a few key things that may be different than for other people.
+Since I live in the desert in Arizona, I needed a few key things that may be different than for other people.
 Second, you never know where you’re gonna be when disaster strikes.
 I don’t have my bike set up for TEOTWAWKI (The End Of The World As We Know It) but it’s ready for most things.
 My bike is a compromise between prepping and enjoying riding.
 I need to be able to get home from wherever I’m at and not have to worry about bringing a bugout bag with me everywhere.
 It’s not really my primary SHTF vehicle but you never know where you’ll be when something bad happens.

 My bike started off as a 2006 Swift Lucky Strike (Basically a semi-custom bike using Harley parts).
 It had the basics that I was looking for like the fat gangster-white tires, 6-speed transmission and 1340cc Harley engine.
 It was also a rigid (hard-tail) frame.
 Not as comfortable as a Softail frame but I like the look better.
 I needed to upgrade it a bit though so it has a farther range and can hold more (any) stuff.